Skip to content

 csharp

-await using var tx = await dbContext.BeginTransactionAsync(
+await using var tx = await DbContext

-await tx.ExecuteNonQueryAsync(sp, cancellationToken);
+await tx.ExecuteNonQueryAsync(sp, ct);

-Always call CommitAsync explicitly
+Always call CommitAsync on the success path

-Reading data inside transactions
+Reading inside a transaction

 csharp

-await using var tx = await dbContext.BeginTransactionAsync(
+await using var tx = await DbContext

 var spInsert = new StoredProcedureParametersBuilder("dbo", "sp_InsertUser")